MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ## Access Surface Support Portal

-If you already have access to the portal, skip to the section [Modernized Surface support](#modernized-surface-support).
+If you already have access to the portal, skip to the [Prerequisites section](#prerequisites).

 ### How to access to Surface Support Portal